JoaoPauloAires/norm-identifier/dataset_generation/README.md

 - problem path: Path to the generated problem.
 To test, [use toy_problem](problems/toy-problem.prblm).

-4 - Check the [observers](observers/) folder to obtain the dataset for each observer.
+4 - The execution will generate a folder called 'Observers', open it to obtain the dataset for each observer.

 ### 1 - Generate a Problem